RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/postprocessor__1_80_80_2postprocessor_8cpp.md

 {
   reqd_inifile_entries("like","reader");

-  like_ptr LogLike;
+  /// The likelihood container plugin like_ptr LogLike;

+  /// MPI data
   unsigned int numtasks;
   unsigned int rank;

-  Gambit::Printers::BaseBaseReader* reader;
+  /// The reader object in use for the scan Gambit::Printers::BaseBaseReader* reader;

+  /// The main postprocessing driver object
   PPDriver driver;

+  /// Options for PPDriver;
   PPOptions settings;

   // Retrieve an integer from an environment variable